SEAT Ateca: Powertrain

 The entry-level petrol engine is a 1.0-litre three-cylinder turbocharged unit producing 115 PS.
 The other petrol engine available 1.5-litre EcoTSI motor with 150 PS shared with the VW Golf and SEAT Leon, and is able to close down cylinders to save fuel when they’re not required.
 The diesel engines are 1.6-litre with 115 PS and CO2 emissions of 112 g/km, which is front-wheel drive only, and a 2.0 that’s offered in two power output: 150 PS and 190 PS.
 Even the most potent diesel with four-wheel drive emits 131 g/km.

 Four-wheel drive Ateca models will be named 4Drive, and are limited to the 150 PS and 190 PS diesels in top-spec XCELLENCE trim.
 A 7-speed DSG transmission is available on these diesel engines.

 Safety

-The Ateca was awarded 5 stars by Euro NCAP in 2016.
+The Ateca in its standard European market configuration was awarded 5 stars by Euro NCAP in 2016.

-The Czech-made Ateca in its most basic Latin American configuration with 7 airbags received 5 stars for adult occupants, 5 stars for toddlers, and Advanced Award from Latin NCAP in 2017.
+The Czech-made Ateca in its most basic Latin American market configuration with 7 airbags received 5 stars for adult occupants, 5 stars for toddlers, and Advanced Award from Latin NCAP in 2017.